Welcome to the shameless self-promotion page.

 COMPETITION EXPERIENCE

-2011: participated in the national wushu team selection committee as a judge during nationals and team selection competitions, Toronto.
+2011: participated in the national wushu team selection committee as a judge during nationals and senior team selection competitions, Toronto.

-2008: participated in the national wushu junior team selection committee as a judge during nationals and team selection competitions, Vancouver.
+2008: participated in the national wushu team selection committee as a judge during nationals and junior team selection competitions, Vancouver.

 2007: participated in the national wushu team selection committee as a judge during nationals and team selection competitions, Montreal.